 - They suggested that Odysseus from Greek Mythology was this.
 After all, he survived his adventures, while all of his men died, and Polyphem the cyclops blew his INT roll when Odysseus was there.

-- The Pariah Dog from Fallout2 is an example of this, constantly causing characters around it to miss shots, injure themselves, and lose ammo and weapons.
-It's also Nigh Invulnerable, thanks to ridiculously high health, abject cowardice, and the aforementioned trait.
+- The Pariah Dog from Fallout 2 constantly causes characters around it to miss shots, injure themselves, and lose ammo and weapons.
+It's also Nigh Invulnerable, thanks to ridiculously high health, abject cowardice, and the aforementioned traits preventing many attacks directed at it.

-- This is one interpretation of Zaeed Massani from Mass Effect 2 and his ability to be the sole survivor of any fight he's in, along with a combination of skill and disregard for casualties.
+- Zaeed Massani from Mass Effect 2 and his ability to be the sole survivor of any fight he's in, along with a combination of skill and disregard for casualties.
+He's also a poor choice as a fireteam leader in the endgame and will get at least one of your teammates killed.

-- The terminally unlucky Eugene in Hey Arnold! is referred to in-universe as a jinx.
-Played with in one episode when Eugene realizes that Arnold is always around when bad things happen to him, and decides that Arnold is the real jinx.
-To make it more obvious, he was BORN on Friday the 13th.
-Admittedly, most of Eugene's bad luck falls on himself (not that he really notices).
+- The terminally unlucky Eugene in Hey Arnold! is referred to in-universe as a jinx, though most of Eugene's bad luck falls on himself (not that he really notices or cares).
 Still, one episode had everyone except Arnold refusing to go on a rollercoaster with him, sure that something bad would happen.
 Predictably, it stalls halfway through, and the rest of the episode involves efforts to rescue them (most of which fail).
+In another episode, Eugene realizes that Arnold is always around when bad things happen to him, and decides that Arnold is the real jinx.

 - Misery in Ruby Gloom.
 Usually, the bad luck only strikes her, but every Friday the 13th it reverses and she gets good luck while everyone around her is hit by bad luck.